zhullyb/monyhar/monyhar/codelabs/cpp101/codelab.md

 This tutorial will cover information across all of those guides.

-Exercise solutions are available in the `codelabs/cpp101/` directory of the Chromium source code.
+Exercise solutions are available in the `codelabs/cpp101/` directory of the Monyhar source code.
 Build all of the example solutions with `autoninja -C out/Default codelabs`.
 You are encouraged to create a new `base/cpp101/` directory locally if you want to try implementing these exercises yourself.